 So, back to this idea of love and like.
 What does it mean to love someone you don’t like?
 Or even someone you dislike?
 (They are different in my mind, but I won’t get into that now.)

-To answer that question, you may need to decide what you mean by love, and since few people agree on what it means (because, I believe, it’s not possible to define), the conversation might stop right there.
+To answer that question, you may need to decide what you mean by love, and since few people agree on what it means, the conversation might stop right there.

 But does that mean we need to hang out with those people?
 More to the point, should we expect them to want to be around us?
 (How do you feel when you’re with someone who doesn’t like you?)